What is quality?

 |Domain 5||Treating and caring for people in a safe environment; and protecting them from avoidable harm|

-NHS Bury CCG is committed to commissioning high quality services for the residents it serves.
+The CCG is committed to commissioning high quality services for the local population.
 The vision and commitment for commissioning and ensuring delivery of quality health care is embedded in our constitution, governance arrangements and day to day work.
 One of our key strengths is our clinical leadership which puts safety, clinical effectiveness and patient experience at the centre of commissioning decisions.
 Our Quality Strategy forms part of our strategic and delivery plans.

 We have systems and processes in place for working with local health care providers to deliver and improve the quality of their services.
-We hold contracts with all of our the providers, have quality assurance meetings, quality deep dives, visits and walk arounds to clinical areas and services to track, monitor and drive up quality through constructive conversations.
+We hold contracts with all of our providers, have quality assurance meetings, quality deep dives, visits and walk arounds to clinical areas and services to track, monitor and drive up quality through constructive conversations.

 We respond to concerns raised by members of the public, patients and other organisations to address any issues related to heath care which affect Bury people.
-Additionally, we work with other CCGs locally, particularly NHS Heywood, Middleton & Rochdale CCG and NHS Oldham CCG and with our Greater Manchester partners, NHS Improvement and the Care Quality Commission (CQC) on the health care quality agenda.
+Additionally, we work with other CCGs locally, particularly NHS Heywood, Middleton & Rochdale CCG and NHS Oldham CCG and with our Greater Manchester partners, NHS England Improvement and the Care Quality Commission and Healthwatch on the health care quality agenda.